markgw/pimlico/docs/guides/setup.rst

     python_path=src/python

-Now you can create Python modules or packages in `src/python`, following the same conventions as the built-in modules (see `pimlico/src/python/pimlico/modules/`) and overriding the standard base classes, as they do.
-(Details of how to do this are outside the scope of this tutorial.)
+Now you can create Python modules or packages in `src/python`, following the same conventions as the built-in modules and overriding the standard base classes, as they do.
+The following articles tell you more about how to do this:

+ - :doc:`/guides/module`
+ - :doc:`/guides/map_module`
+ - :doc:`/core/module_structure`

 Your custom modules and datatypes can then simply be used in the config file as module types.